 But, just because we have personalities, does it mean that they should affect our chances of work?
 Granted, they make up a huge part of our-self, but we’re not really tested for personality in any other aspects of our lives.

-We didn’t get into schools because of our personality, neither did we have to decide upon our degree choice based on personality.
-So, is it right to base hiring solely on personality?
+We didn’t get into schools because of our personality, nor did we have to decide upon our degree choice based on personality.
+So, is it right to evaluate job candidates solely on personality?

 Firstly, I’ll begin by answering a recurring question surrounding personality testing for employment: ‘is it legal?’